 Have you really thought about that Jesus can set us free?
 Well, he can free us from being self-centered and from our own ego; he can free us from feeling anxious and worrying; he can lighten all our burdens for us to carry easily and turn our sufferings into joy; he can remove all shackles that keep us from approaching him; he can remove all our sins and even our desire to sin; he can fill our heart with peace and joy; he removes our fear of death and makes us look forward to meeting him in heaven; and he can makes us live in bliss for all eternity.
 That last freedom alone is good enough for me.

 "The love of money is the root of all evils" – 1 Timothy 6.10.
 More fundamentally, it's our rebelliousness against God that has made our world so chaotic and disordered.
 On this tiny planet in this vast universe, billions of us all try to play God, concerned only about our own happiness on earth and not realizing that we'll soon pass away and face judgment.
 It's quite a pitiful sight.
 Perhaps it's not a bad idea to play God here so as to see that we are the only creatures who are capable of sinning and are messing up things in the universe.

 Faith is a gift from God.
 You can receive this most precious divine gift by opening up your heart to the Lord.
-How strong a faith you receive depends upon how wide you open up your heart.
-Do you know that as you open up your heart to God, the narrow entrance gate to heaven for you opens wider too?
+How strong a faith you receive depends upon how much you open up your heart.
+Do you know that as you open wide your heart to God, the narrow entrance gate to heaven also opens wide for you?

 God is love, so he loves us.
 Because of this tremendous love, he is most lovely and we fall in love with him.
 It is this love that can bring us inner peace and unite us to him as one.
 Surrender to God to let this love engulf you and you'll be lovely to him.